 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Drowsiness, flushing, low blood pressure, dizziness on standing, seizures, rash, blurred vision and a metallic taste in the mouth.
 Rarely, has been associated with life-threatening allergic reactions.

-- May affect ability to drive or operate machinery.
-Avoid alcohol.
+- The sedation caused by methocarbamol may affect a person's ability to drive or operate machinery.
+Alcohol should be avoided.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - May be taken with or without food.

 - Do not drink alcohol while taking this medicine.